djups/front-row-seat-ios-cocoapod/README.md

 ## Installation with SPM

-To integrate IMGA SDK into your Swift project using SPM, spicify it in your Package.swift
+To integrate IMGA SDK into your Swift project using SPM, specify it in your Package.swift
 ```swift
 dependencies: [
     .package(url: "https://github.com/IMGARENA/front-row-seat-ios-cocoapod", from: "0.8.0")